rjurney/netography/README.md

     </a>
 </p>

 This project is a coding challenge from Netography assigned to candidate Russell Jurney.
+I used this to learn to work with network flow logs as well as to apply.

 ## Assignment